htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 skipped, and the machine goes directly to the Claimed/Idle state (transition **5**).
 However, normally the machine will enter the Matched state (transition **6**), even if it is only for a brief period of time.

-If the machine has been configured to perform backfill jobs (see the :doc:`/admin-manual/setting-up-special-environments` section), while it is in Unclaimed/Idle it will evaluate the ``START_BACKFILL`` :index:`START_BACKFILL` expression.
-Once ``START_BACKFILL`` evaluates to TRUE, the machine will enter the Backfill/Idle state (transition **7**) to begin the process of running backfill jobs.

 If draining of the machine is initiated while in the Unclaimed state, the slot transitions to Drained/Retiring (transition **37**).